learnlatex/learnlatex.github.io/it/lesson-05.md

 ## Classi più ricche di funzioni

+Le classi principali sono molto stabili, il che le rende anche piuttosto conservative sia nell'aspetto, sia nella varietà di comandi disponibili.
-The core classes are very stable, but that means they are also quite conservative in both design and the range of commands available.
-Over time, a number of more powerful classes have been written, that let you alter the design without having to do things manually (which we'll mention [a bit later](lesson-11)).
+Over time, a
+number of more powerful classes have been written, that let you alter the design without having to do things manually (which we'll mention [a bit later](lesson-11)).